samguyer/adel/README.md

 (3) Loops, like `for` and `while`, are perfectly fine to use inside Adel functions, but make sure that there is at least one Adel function (like `adelay`) in the body, so that the loop does not stall the rest of the program.

+(4) All Adel functions must be called within one of the concurrency constructs.
+You should never call an Adel function directly as a regular statement.
+It will not do what you want (and probably won't even compile).